The Ohio State University

 Ohio State offers various competitive scholarship programs for freshmen with academic merit.
-Recipients are selected by the Office of Undergraduate Admissions and First Year Experience, University Honors and Scholars Center, or the Office of Diversity and Inclusion, in consultation with the Student Financial Aid Office.
+Recipients are selected by the Office of Undergraduate Admissions and First Year Experience, University Honors and Scholars Center, or the Office of Diversity and Inclusion, in consultation with Student Financial Aid.

 Renewals for these merit scholarships are automatic as long as the recipient remains eligible and is enrolled full-time.

 Information about the following selected merit scholarships can be found on the Office of Admissions and First Year Experience web site.